 Schedule of Visit

 The schedule for an accreditation review in another country usually differs from the normal Sunday through Tuesday schedule of a U.S. review visit.
-The actual length of the visit and what will occur each day will be determined by the TC in consultation with the institution.
+The actual length of the visit and what will occur each day will be determined by the Team Chair in consultation with the institution.
 Normal variations include an additional day of rest from the flight before the actual review begins and an extra half or full day to conduct the review.
 After pre-visit reviews of information, you should discuss specific time requirements anticipated to conduct the individual program review.
 Team members are expected to participate in all team meetings and activities.

-In scheduling the visit, the TC and institution must consider the school calendar, including the affect of southern hemisphere locations; holidays; and significant political, religious, or sporting events within the country.
+In scheduling the visit, the Team Chair and institution must consider the school calendar, including the affect of southern hemisphere locations; holidays; and significant political, religious, or sporting events within the country.
 Additionally, the normal work week in many countries varies, e.g., Sunday through Thursday is typical in most Middle Eastern countries, and must be considered for availability of faculty and students during the review visit.

-The TC will coordinate with the institution regarding availability of computers and printers for use by the team during the visit.
+The Team Chair will coordinate with the institution regarding availability of computers and printers for use by the team during the visit.
 However, team members should expect keyboards to be in the language of the host country, not in English “qwerty” format, and, therefore, very difficult to use.
 Translation stenographers or typists will not be provided.
 ABET strongly encourages each team member to bring a laptop computer with appropriate universal power cord attachments to modify the higher voltage electricity outlets of other countries.
 Check carefully that the equipment that you plan to use will function properly on the electrical power that is used at your visit location, and that you have all needed adaptors to use the available electrical power.
 A good resource for this is Electricity Around the World.

 Paper size will likely be in millimeters, which has never been a problem for previous ABET teams.
 Although most locations can provide limited access to the Internet, team members must be prepared to conduct the review without internet access.